AriFordsham/GHCWiki/trac-permissions.md

 <th> Modify description field
 </th></tr>
 <tr><th>`TICKET_EDIT_COMMENT`</th>
-<th> Modify comments
+<th> Modify another user's comments.
+Any user can modify their own comments by default.
 </th></tr>
 <tr><th>`TICKET_BATCH_MODIFY`</th>
 <th>[Batch modify](trac-batch-modify) tickets
 </th></tr>
 <tr><th>`TICKET_ADMIN`</th>
-<th> All `TICKET_*` permissions, plus the deletion of ticket attachments and modification of the reporter and description fields.
-It also allows managing ticket properties in the WebAdmin panel.
+<th> All `TICKET_*` permissions, deletion of ticket attachments and modification of the reporter field, which grants ability to create a ticket on behalf of another user (it will appear that another user created the ticket).
+It also allows managing ticket properties through the web administration module.
 </th></tr></table>